nidscom/escrowmyetherbd.github.io/README.md

 npm start - Start a local version of the Dapp in your browser localhost:3000.
 It automatically reloads the Dapp when you save any updates to the source files.
 Useful during development.

 npm run build - Build an optimized version for deployment.
 A new folder called build_webpack will be created with the optimized version.
 You can upload the content of build_webpack directly to github pages for deployment.

+## Layout of source files

+### Public > Index.html
+Content of the Dapp is served between <div id="root"></div>.
+Any content added above this root div will show above the Dapp, like a header.
+Any content added below will display like a footer.

+### src > Index.css
+Css file for modifying styles.

+### src > BuyerHome.js
+The buyer dashboard page you see when visiting https://escrowmyetherbd.github.io/

+### src > NewTransactionRS.js
+When you click "Initialize new transaction" on the dashboard, the right side changes to this page.
+This page should be modified if you wish to hardcode your address as the escrow agent or seller.

 ## Adding your header & footer